Naji Marshall: Professional career

+New Orleans Pelicans (2020–2024)

 After going unselected in the 2020 NBA draft, Marshall signed a two-way contract with the New Orleans Pelicans of the National Basketball Association (NBA) and their NBA G League affiliate, the Erie BayHawks on December 8, 2020.
 On January 15, 2021, Marshall made his NBA debut against the Los Angeles Lakers.
 He began receiving consistent minutes in April due to a rash of injuries to players.
 On May 7, 2021, the Pelicans signed him to a multi-year contract.
 In his rookie season, Marshall averaged 7.7 points and 4.6 rebounds per game for the Pelicans, shooting 39.2 percent from the field.

-In January 2022 he and Trey Murphy III were assigned to the Pelicans' G League affiliate, the Birmingham Squadron.
+In January 2022, he and Trey Murphy III were assigned to the Pelicans' G League affiliate, the Birmingham Squadron.

+Dallas Mavericks (2024–present)

+On July 6, 2024, Marshall signed a three-year, $27 million contract with the Dallas Mavericks.

+On December 28th, 2024, Marshall was suspended for 4 games after an altercation with Jusuf Nurkić.
+On March 25, 2025, Marshall scored a career-high 38 points along with seven rebounds in a 128–113 loss to the New York Knicks.